What is malware?

 Known as a software restriction policy, and found in your security settings, you can create a list of approved software that is permitted on your device.
 Software not listed, especially malware, cannot be added to your device.
 You can adjust this list as your needs change.
 Certain operating systems have options to allow software only from reputable sources, like the official Apple Store and identified developers only.

-You can prevent software from automatically opening by itself by disabling Autoplay and AutoRun.
-This will be effective in stopping malware from trying to secretly attack you.
+You can prevent software from automatically opening by itself when a USB or DVD is plugged into your device by disabling Autoplay and AutoRun.
+This will be effective in stopping malware you did not know was on that drive from running without your knowledge.
 Instead, you will be notified that some software wants to run and you can decide whether to allow it.

 In the System Preferences setting you can find ‘software updates’ and enable automatic updates.
-This will ensure that as soon as software manufacturers release their security updates, your computer will apply them automatically and you will be protected from known security issues.
+This feature is often enabled as default and will ensure that as soon as software manufacturers release their security updates, your computer will apply them automatically.
+Updating your software will protect you from malware using the known vulnerabilities (those that have been patched) to attack your systems.

 Malware tries to steal or damage as much of your data as possible.
 To limit the amount of data that malware can potentially impact, you can run each application in an isolated area called a ‘sandbox’.
 This means that malware won’t be able to reach anything outside of its sandbox or anything inside another sandbox.
 This may sound complicated but some of your applications like your web browser are probably in a sandbox already.
-Google Chrome has been sandboxed since the beginning, Microsoft Edge sandboxes all processes and Apple’s Safari browser runs websites in separate processes.
+Google Chrome has been sandboxed since it first launched, Microsoft Edge now sandboxes all processes and Apple’s Safari browser runs websites in separate processes which has a similar effect.

 Best practice for preventing malware

-- Only use software that is supported and applied latest patches.
+- Only use software that is supported and regularly updated

-- Create an approved list of software that you use on your device
+- Create an approved list of software that you allow on your device